top of page

 It was often believed that high sensitivity people (HSP) were strictly introverts.
 However, around 30% of HSP are extroverts and they may not recognize that they are HSP because they are more social, more adept at handling environmental stimuli, and can more easily adapt to their surroundings.

-There was a belief that only women were HSP but there are an equal amount of men and women who are highly sensitive.
-Social conditioning has made it more difficult for men to show their high sensitivity.
+There was a previous incorrect belief that only women were HSP.
+In actuality, there are an equal amount of men and women in the population who are highly sensitive.
+The amount of men and women who are HSP may appear to be disproportionate, because social conditioning has made it more difficult for men to show their high sensitivity.

 There is also a common misconception that all HSP are shy.
-This perceived shyness can often be attributed to an innate HSP behavior where information is first gathered, and safety is accessed, before a HSP feels comfortable in a new situation.
+Being shy is rooted in the fear of social judgment, and in feelings of self consciousness.
+When an HSP appears to be shy, it is actually rooted in overstimulation and needing extra time to process what is happening.
+This perceived shyness can often be attributed to an innate HSP behavior where information is first gathered, and safety is accessed, before an HSP feels comfortable in a new situation.
+It is possible to be both highly sensitive and shy.
+That usually develops because sensitivity makes social experiences feel more intense, which then causes you to want to retreat in order to protect yourself.

 When you absorb everyone